It's easy to become confused when comparing car insurance, especially with numberous insurers offering a range of

 This is a greater level of protection than the cover offered by both third party only and third party fire and theft car insurance.

 That said, don’t assume that all comprehensive policies are the same, as some will cover the policyholder to drive another vehicle, or to drive their own car overseas – but not all will.

 As a motorist, you need to take a moment to scour the terms and conditions to ensure the cover is right for you.

 Similarly, while some policies will offer additional features such as breakdown cover, legal expenses cover and courtesy cars, these add-ons will not be on offer with every policy, so you need to check this.

 If these features are important to you, you should find out at the outset if they are available – or whether you can purchase them as add-ons.
 But before buying any additional benefits, ask yourself whether you are going to actually make use of them; if not, you are wasting money buying cover that is of no use to you.

 Equally, if you're keen to have an add-on such as breakdown cover, you may find that it's cheaper to buy a stand-alone breakdown cover policy rather than buy this as part of your car insurance.

 Compare different car insurance types

-If you’re looking to buy a car insurance policy, you can compare deals from a wide range of providers with just a few clicks of the mouse at MoneySuperMarket.
-This will help you save money by showing you the cheaper car insurance quotes available.
+If you’re looking to buy a car insurance policy, you can compare cheap car insurance quotes from a wide range of providers with just a few clicks of the mouse at MoneySuperMarket.

 But before making any decision, make sure you compare the deals available at different levels of cover – third party only, third party fire and theft and fully comprehensive – as this will ensure you find the best policy for your needs.